This article will look at what the CCPA requires for Privacy Policies and help you create your own compliant policy or update your existing one today.

 - Other differences - The CCPA does not address some items that are included in the GDPR and CalOPPA, namely the right to rectification, automated processing, and Do Not Track (DNT) signals.

-The final difference, and possibly the most crucial, is a new approach to punitive damages for businesses who do not comply with the CCPA.
-If an applicable business doesn't comply by January 2020, the CCPA makes it possible for the business to be fined up to $7,500 per infraction.
+If an applicable business doesn't comply, the CCPA makes it possible for the business to be fined up to $7,500 per infraction.

 To be clear, per infraction means per person.
 A business that mishandles the personal data of 1,000 consumers could be fined $7.5 million, just like that.
 There is no cap on this type of penalty.